JAMB Subject Combination for Vocational and Technical Education 2026/2027

 JAMB Subject Combination for Vocational and Technical Education 2026

-Since the discipline main core are education and technical skills, candidates are to combine the following subjects for their JAMB UTME:
+Since the discipline’s main core is education and technical skills, candidates are to combine the following subjects for their JAMB UTME:

 List of Institutions Offering Vocational and Technical Education in Nigeria